-This savage penetrating comedy follows a young couple's struggle to deal with marriage, career, family, and caring for their disabled daughter Josephine, affectionately nicknamed 'Joe Egg'.
-As they try to make light of their situation, Bri and Shelia resort to humour and fantasy as a way to get through each day.
+Play by Peter Nichols.
+A savage penetrating comedy that follows a young couple's struggle to deal with marriage, career, family, and caring for their disabled daughter Josephine, affectionately nicknamed 'Joe Egg'.
+As they try to make light of their situation, the parent's Bri and Shelia resort to humour and fantasy as a way to get through each day.
 A balance of deep compassion and rich humour, both hilarious and heartbreaking, this vitally important story will pierce your heart one moment, and fill it with warmth the next.

 Previewed 25 September 2001, Opened 1 October 2001, Closed 24 November 2001 at the Ambassadors Theatre